 As the weather gets colder, people start craving chili and hearty soups to warm them from the inside out.
 Chickens don’t have quite the same desires, but their dietary needs do change in the winter.
 Since you want to ensure the health of your flock during these dark, cold days, you may be wondering what you can do to help them feel their best.

 After a long summer of laying eggs, chickens use the winter as a time to rest and recuperate.
+Knowing what to feed chickens in winter to produce eggs is important.
 Egg production requires a lot of protein, so your birds will need plenty of this vital resource in their feed to get through molting and maintain their strength.
 If you’re lucky, you may even get some good winter eggs — just be sure to collect them before they freeze.

 Aside from protein, chickens generally need more of everything in the winter.
 Carbohydrates are essential for energy and generating warmth.
 The lack of forage available makes it even more important for you to use a healthy, nutritionally balanced food so that they don’t miss out on any vital nutrients.

 Chickens always love treats, but the extra stimulation is even more valuable on cold days when your birds might be bored.
 A few natural, healthy snacks will keep them entertained and provide benefits such as extra calories and a boost to the immune system.
 Dark, leafy greens like spinach and kale are ideal, and something warm like split pea soup is a great winter chicken treat, provided it’s natural and low in salt.